mattkeys/Google-Pagespeed-Insights/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Fixed bug introduced in v3.0.1 effecting servers running PHP 5.4 where a PHP error is produced while trying to perform actions in the plugin like saving options

 = 3.0.1 =
 * Added snapshot comments to the view snapshot / compare snapshot templates
 * Fixed bug with snapshot report type label reading 'both' when it should read either desktop or mobile